 What does the Sparboe Settlement provide?

 Due to the Cal-Maine Settlement, the prior Sparboe Settlement, approved by the Court in 2012, is amended to add to the Sparboe Settlement Class direct purchases of Shell Eggs and Egg Products from October 24, 2009 through February 28, 2014, expanding the Class Period to make it comparable to the Cal-Maine Class.
 There is no monetary relief under the Original or Amended Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
 The amendment merely conforms the Sparboe Class to the Cal-Maine Class.

 What Are My Options?

-Ask to be excluded: If you wish to exclude yourself from the Sparboe Settlement as amended (if you had no purchases before October 24, 2009) and/or the Cal-Maine Settlement and wish to retain your rights to pursue your own lawsuit relating to the claims alleged in this lawsuit, you must formally exclude yourself from one or both Classes by sending a signed letter to the Claims Administrator postmarked on or before August 1, 2014.
-Additional details concerning how to submit an exclusion are included in FAQ 14.
+Ask to be excluded: If you wished to exclude yourself from the Sparboe Settlement as amended (if you had no purchases before October 24, 2009) and/or the Cal-Maine Settlement and wished to retain your rights to pursue your own lawsuit relating to the claims alleged in this lawsuit, you must have formally excluded yourself from one or both Classes by sending a signed letter to the Claims Administrator postmarked on or before August 1, 2014.
+Additional details concerning how you could have submitted an exclusion are included in FAQ 14.

-Object: You may notify the Court that you object to the Cal-Maine Settlement and/or Sparboe Amendment by mailing a statement of your objection(s) to the Court, Plaintiffs’ Counsel, and Defense Counsel postmarked by August 1, 2014.
-Additional details concerning how to submit an objection are included in FAQ 13.
+Object: You could have notified the Court that you object to the Cal-Maine Settlement and/or Sparboe Amendment by mailing a statement of your objection(s) to the Court, Plaintiffs’ Counsel, and Defense Counsel postmarked by August 1, 2014.
+Additional details concerning how you could have submitted an objection are included in FAQ 13.